-Needs Work Package Expected result There is a need to settle an inter-university team (senior technicians, lecturers, research- ers, etc.) especially for the dynamization of this network and an inter-university campus (physical and virtual).
+There is a need to settle an inter-university team (senior technicians, lecturers, researchers, etc.) especially for the dynamization of this network and an inter-university campus (physical and virtual).
 We need to establish local and national focal points for the network to be built and to be sustainable in the long-term.
 Focal points will have the responsibility of energising the network.
 They will meet on a regular basis to launch the network and to support the establishment of the technical and administrative component that the network needs.
-WP6 - KreativEU Heritage Euro- pean campus.
-Commit to a common structure of excellence as one large university offering the most advanced courses, at all academic levels, in heritage studies.
-By 2024, a joint digital infra- structure, the KreativEU Inter-campus, is up and running, to be further developed and integrated with new functions and be fully operative between the seven funding members of the KreativEU Alliance by 2026.